*This post contains a Booking.com affiliate link

 The closest train station is named Beni Ansar, from where you need to walk a couple of kilometers to the border of Melilla.
 You can also take a taxi.

 With an EU passport crossing the border into Spain is a walk in the park.
-However, you first need to exit the Moroccan side.

 This is usually not an issue, but we ended up getting questioned due to our profession.